 - Which channel they got to know about the company

-- What is their past purchase history?
+- Their past purchase history

 By assessing the past and present actions of customers, businesses can list their conclusions and chart potential future associations.

 It’s possible to correctly predict answers to complicated questions such as:

 - What does their search history on the website suggest about their product preferences?

 - Does retargeting work on a customer?